intel/llvm/sycl/doc/GetStartedGuide.md

 There is experimental support for DPC++ for CUDA devices.

 To enable support for CUDA devices, follow the instructions for the Linux or Windows DPC++ toolchain, but add the `--cuda` flag to `configure.py`.
-Note, the CUDA backend has Windows support, no windows subsystem for linux (WSL) is needed to build and run the CUDA backend.
+Note, the CUDA backend has experimental Windows support, windows subsystem for linux (WSL) is not needed to build and run the CUDA backend.

 Enabling this flag requires an installation of
 [CUDA 10.2](https://developer.nvidia.com/cuda-10.2-download-archive) on